Only One-Third Of Americans Believe Jeffrey Epstein Committed Suicide, Says Emerson Poll

 According to some of the victim’s lawyers, a court-led investigation into Epstein’s death may need to take place.

-Gloria Allred, a high-profile attorney who recently introduced new alleged victims of Epstein, beleives that if there is jurisdiction, an investigation could “increase the confidence” in the ruling of Epstein’s death.
+Gloria Allred, a high-profile attorney who recently introduced new alleged victims of Epstein, believes that if there is jurisdiction, an investigation could “increase the confidence” in the ruling of Epstein’s death.

 Epstein was known to have associated with many high-profile people, including Donald Trump, Bill Clinton, Prince Andrew, and others.
-He reportedly entertained celebrities at his townhome in Upper East Side of Manhattan, his Palm Beach, Florida, as well as on his private island in the U.S. Virgin Islands.
+He reportedly entertained celebrities at his townhome in the upper east side of Manhattan, his Palm Beach, Florida, home, as well as on his private island in the U.S. Virgin Islands.